DMCApps/NavigationFragment/ReadMe.md

 ##Migration

 Things to do:
-- Add in settings that are generated for each present
-    - Thoughts when getNavigationManager() is called, create new NavigationSettings which propegate until calling present
 - Update all Examples as they have gotten too bloated and disorganized to be helpful
 - Update ReadMe for new implementation with how to migrate.